Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Data can aid and streamline processes for the marketing, finance, sales, customer service, legal, operations, and other teams across the organization.
 When decisions are made based on data, they’re typically better and lead to greater success.
-Therefore, to the extent possible (and allowed by law of course), make sure the decision-makers have access to the right data to make the best decisions.
+Therefore, to the extent possible, make sure the decision-makers have access to the right data to make the best decisions.

 Data accuracy is always important, but as more people in your company begin to rely on data to make decisions, the risk of loss from decisions made with bad data grows exponentially.
 With that in mind, it’s essential that processes and policies are put in place to ensure everyone is using accurate data.
 For example, a data accuracy policy should require vetting of external data sources to confirm only reliable data providers are used.